Alladale Wilderness Reserve

 Alladale Wilderness Reserve is home to Alladale Lodge, as well as two cottages situated around one mile from the main building.
 Each offers seclusion and privacy, surrounded by the breathtaking scenery of the reserve.
 The lodge and each of the cottages provides Alladale's very own bathroom amenities in partnership with Natura Siberica, using home-grown organic Scottish thistle extract.

 The main lodge at Alladale is a fully catered property available for exclusive use.
-Sleeping 12 guests in six en-suite double bedrooms, it offers the perfect getaway for family or friends.
+Sleeping 14 guests in seven en-suite double bedrooms, it offers the perfect getaway for family or friends.
 The large lounge is extremely welcoming and comfortable, feeling like a true home-away-from-home.
 Extra touches ensure an enjoyable stay, from the gym and sauna to the traditional billiard room.

 Located around a mile from the main lodge in Glen Alladale, Ghillie's Rest is a comfortable cottage sleeping up to four guests in one double and one twin room.
 A galley kitchen is ideal for self-catering, however catered options are also available.